How to Build a Social Content Engine for Your Brand

 Most brands produce social content one of three ways:

 In-house team.
 A social media manager (or small team) creates content, manages posting, and handles community.
 This works at low volume but breaks when brands need to post daily across multiple platforms, produce paid creative variants, and respond to trends in real time.
 Scaling means hiring, which means linear cost increases.
+For the specific economics of the headcount trap that costs in-house teams their flexibility -- and the point at which AI replacement becomes the rational move -- see our breakdown of scaling social without headcount.

 All three models share the same fundamental constraint: content output is tied to human production capacity.
 To produce more, you need more people.
 A content engine breaks this constraint.